drsharp/spawner/README.markdown

 ## Usage

+_You now call it with explicit Module prefixing for all methods!_
+(this keeps it clear, explicit, and avoids method space clutter/collision)

-Here's a simple example of how to demonstrate the spawn plugin.
+Here's a simple example of how to demonstrate the spawner plugin.
 In one of your controllers, insert this code (after installing the plugin of course):

-    spawner do
+     Spawner.spawn do
        logger.info("I feel sleepy...")
        sleep 11
        logger.info("Time to wake up!")